atkvo/seniorproject/pythonapp/readme.md

         * when to start
         * when to end
         * voltage increment steps (1, 2, 3, 4..
 100% of Range)
-        * Temp data OPTION
-        * Live plot OPTION (may be really slow, better to log data then plot after)
+        * (If time allows) Live plot OPTION (may be really slow, better to log data then plot after)

 ## How does voltage sweep work
 ------------------------------